Skip to main content

 My personal commitment

 Before you read another word — take a moment.
 You came here because something has been worrying you.
 That took courage.
-This is your programme.
-These are your thirty days.
+This is your journey.

 Complete these three lines today.
-Come back and read them on day 30.
+Come back and read them at the end of your journey.

 Palpitations stop me from